Written by

 • Optimize expansion planning through competitive market analysis

-The benefits and advantages will overlap the same way that stakeholder missions do, but one constant is clear: better analytics equals better outcomes.
+The benefits and advantages will overlap like stakeholder missions do, but one constant is apparent: better analytics equals better outcomes.

 Next-Gen Trends

-The need to analyze health data generated where we live our lives, including biological, socioeconomic, behavioral, and social factors, as well as the physical space a person inhabits, has never been greater.
-Painting a clearer, more complete data picture — one that gives context to the numbers — helps stakeholders “see around corners,” revealing the data-driven insights that elevate human-centric healthcare.
+The need to analyze health data generated where we live our lives, including biological, socioeconomic, behavioral, and social factors and the physical space a person inhabits, has never been greater.
+Painting a clearer, more complete data picture that gives context to the numbers helps stakeholders “see around corners,” revealing the data-driven insights that elevate human-centric healthcare.

-It sounds pretty straightforward because it is: understanding how people live, work, grow and play is key to helping them stay healthy, and keeping people healthy equates to a reduction in the need for healthcare services.
+It sounds straightforward because it is: understanding how people live, work, grow, and play is vital in helping them stay healthy and keeping people healthy equates to a reduction in the need for healthcare services.
 But accurately screening how environmental determinants impact patient health still has a long way to go: a cross-section of hospitals and physician practices reported an average of 24% and 16%, respectively, when it came to screening for food, housing, transportation, utilities, and interpersonal violence — basic social needs or concerns.

-An increased awareness of the human-spatial relationship, coupled with decisive action, has already shown how cost containment strategies and expenditure reductions present themselves when health systems are inspired to innovate.
-They can see the near-immediate ROI; as an example, when an MCO experiences a cost reduction of 10% while simultaneously uplifting the quality of life for a targeted population, a window into a brighter, more efficient future presents itself.
+An increased awareness of the human-spatial relationship, coupled with decisive action, has already shown how cost-containment strategies and expenditure reductions present themselves when health systems are inspired to innovate.
+They can see the near-immediate ROI; for example, when an MCO experiences a cost reduction of 10% while uplifting the quality of life for a targeted population, a window into a brighter, more efficient future presents itself.

 Doing the Same Thing and Expecting Different Results

-Imagine leaving your house, setting out on a cross-country family vacation, and you have access to the latest weather data but choose to ignore it.
-Sunny skies, torrential rain or blinding snow — anything environmental — isn’t factored in ahead of time.
+Imagine leaving your house and setting out on a cross-country family vacation.
+You have access to the latest weather data but choose to ignore it.
+Sunny skies, torrential rain, or blinding snow — anything environmental — isn’t factored in ahead of time.
 Should something problematic occur, you’ll just deal with it after the fact, and try to mitigate the cost after assessing the damage.

 It bears repeating: When considering the potential impact of spatial analytics as a measurable driver in improving healthcare outcomes, it’s important to remember the stakes at play here if we don’t change the status quo with respect to implementing location intelligence.